Chapter 1: Introduction to Templates

 10

-The add() macro behaves as expected when invoked with a pair of integers.
-It also produces the correct result when invoked with a pair of floating-point values.
+The add() macro behaves as expected when invoked with a pair of integers, and produces the correct result when invoked with a pair of floating-point values.
 This outcome can create the impression that macros are suitable for eliminating repetitive code across different data types.
+In reality, this behavior is incidental rather than deliberate.
+Macros are outside the language’s type system and are subject to no type checking or semantic validation.

 The following example demonstrates how this limitation can lead to subtle and unintended errors.